Indian Ocean

-The Indian Ocean is the third-largest of the world's five oceanic divisions, covering 70560000 km2 or ~19.8% of the water on Earth's surface.
+The Indian Ocean is the third-largest of the world's five oceanic divisions, covering 70560000 km2 or approximately 20% of the water area of Earth's surface.
 It is bounded by Asia to the north, Africa to the west and Australia to the east.
 To the south it is bounded by the Southern Ocean or Antarctica, depending on the definition in use.
-Along its core, the Indian Ocean has some large marginal or regional seas such as the Arabian Sea, Laccadive Sea, Bay of Bengal, and Andaman Sea.
+The Indian Ocean has large marginal or regional seas, including the Andaman Sea, the Arabian Sea, the Bay of Bengal, and the Laccadive Sea.